Naderss/MP4Seismo/README.md

 # MP4Seismo
-Computed Matrix Profile for Seismological data
+The Computed Matrix Profile repository for seismic data